samover/CV/README.md

 Samuel Overloop
 ===============

-Driven by a passion for change I joined the [Society of Jesus](http://www.jesuit.org.uk) (aka the Jesuits), the world's oldest multinational, in order to contribute to a better world through education, community development and research where I have proven myself to be resilient, determined and pragmatic when facing problems.
+Driven by a passion for change I joined the [Society of Jesus](http://www.jesuit.org.uk) (aka the Jesuits), the world's oldest multinational, in order to contribute to a better world through education, community development and research.
+I have proven myself to be resilient, determined and pragmatic when facing problems.
 I left the Jesuits, because I felt that I could do more in a different context.
 That is why I spent three intense months learning TDD and OOP in Ruby, Javascript and Swift following agile methodologies at [Makers Academy](http://www.makersacademy.com).
-Whilst already speaking English, Dutch, French, Italian, German, Spanish and a mouthful of Arabic, I have fallen in love as well with computer languages.
+Whilst already speaking English, Dutch, French, Italian, German, Spanish and a smattering of Arabic, I have now fallen in love with computer languages as well.

-Seeking a developer role where I can work with people equally passionate about coding, problem solving and making the world a better place with a focus on team work and software craftsmanship.
+I seek a developer role where I can work with people equally passionate about coding, problem solving and making the world a better place with a focus on team work and software craftsmanship.

 Coding Projects
 -------------
 #### [CHANGR](https://github.com/samover/changr)

 Final project for Makers Academy.
-Working in an agile team we build an IOS app in **Swift**, a language none of us had any prior experience with.
+Working in an agile team we build an IOS app in **Swift**, a language none of us had worked with before.
 With this project we wanted to help the less advantaged in our society to receive donations on the fly with a location-aware app using **Bluetooth Beacons**.

 Faithful to a TDD approach, I had to write [an ad-hoc mock](https://github.com/samover/FirebaseMock) for **Firebase** in Swift, which I tested using **Quick/Nimble**.
 Unit testing was done through **XCTest**.